 10.1.1.
 Bereavement leave at present is limited to parents of a deceased child, who are entitled to take two weeks of paid leave.
+This also applies to a still born baby that has passed away up to 24 weeks before its expected birth date.

 10.1.2.
-The Employment Rights Bill removes the requirement that only parents are eligible for bereavement leave.
+The Employment Rights Act removes the requirement that only parents are eligible for bereavement leave.
 The minimum period of leave will be one week, and a bereaved person will be entitled to leave in respect of each person who has died (if more than one).
 Where the person who has died is a child, the minimum period of leave remains at two weeks.
 Bereavement leave will be unpaid, except where a child under 18 has died, in which case statutory parental bereavement pay continues to be payable.

 10.1.3.
 At present it is left rather vague as to what the relationship with the deceased person should be for an individual to qualify for this bereavement leave.
 Further regulations are to due be published in due course to help clarify this issue.